Stick to the script.

 The children of Israel had to separate themselves from the other nations around them, to have their own identity.
-They were knit together by The Law of God which they made an oath to keep and uphold.
-This was the framework of their marriages, their households, and their service to God and others.
+They were knit together by The Law of God; which they made an oath to keep and uphold.
+This was the framework for their marriages, their households, and their service to God and others.
 There’s no nation without laws.

 We enter into a covenant relationship with God to observe and do as He has instructed us, according to His Word.
 Our allegiance to Him, as His children, is an oath to walk in His Ways.
 Our lives should be defined by a steadfast resolve to live by godly principles.
 We have to pass down to our children the values that make up our identity in Christ.
-Every sphere of our influence should be governed by God’s Laws.
-They keep us unified with others in The Body of Christ.
-Just as every state or nation operates by its separate laws, we have God’s Commandments that are the guiding principles to our existential needs.
+Every sphere of our influence should be governed by God’s Laws, that keep us unified with others, as The Body of Christ.
+Just as every state or nation operates by its separate laws, we have God’s Commandments that are our guiding principles .

 17 “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.
 18 For assuredly, I say to you, till heaven and earth pass away, one jot or one title will by no means pass from the Law till all is fulfilled.
 19 Whoever therefore breaks one of the least of these commandments, and teaches men so, shall be called least in the kingdom of heaven; but whoever does and teaches them, he shall be called great in the kingdom of heaven (Matthew 5).